jayteeaech/TeststandInterface/ControlCommands.md

 **(6) Trigger Send** - Set by d02, d03 commands and State (5).
 If pulse timer exceeds `trgDelay`, set trigger pin high, wait for `trgHiTm` ms, and set trigger pin low.
 Continues to (0) when trigger sequence is complete.

 # Changelog
+v2.3 - 2023-06-06
+- added Delay between move and and trg to allow mechanical stage to settle
+- fixed bug where commanded position was initially saved as an int instead of a long

 v2.2 - 2022-06-27
 - added HLFB filtering to address false "home" readings during motion